Skip to content

 • Unlike owl:equivalentClass, it does not entail formal logical equivalence and therefore avoids unintended reasoning consequences when integrating ontologies with different logical foundations.

 • Unlike skos:exactMatch, which is often used for linking concepts across vocabularies in a looser, less formally grounded way, hriv:hasExactMeaning is tied to an explicit semantic grounding in a reference ontology.
-This makes it more precise for interoperability scenarios where meaning—not logical entailment—is the key requirement.

 Why is there a rule that only one hriv:hasExactMeaning is allowed per concept?